NASARace/race-odin/doc/manual/data-sources.md

 ### OSM Buildings
 The [OSM Buildings](https://osmbuildings.org/) database provides shapes and meta information of buildings in form of GeoJSON.
 The [Overpass API](https://dev.overpass-api.de/overpass-doc/en/index.html) (http POST with query as form data) can be used to filter regions and objects of interest.

+### Microsoft USBuildingFootprints
+The [Microsoft US buildings footprint](https://github.com/microsoft/USBuildingFootprints) Github repository contains a large number of buildings scanned from Bing imagery.
+Stated intention is to integrate this database into OSM Buildings but as of late 2022 the repository has not been fully merged and contains a superset of OSM Buildings.

 ------------------------------------------------------------------------------------------------------------------

 ## Object Tracking